400-lb IronMind Axle Deadlift

 - Arnold Classic Write-up Part I

 This entry was posted on Monday, February 13th, 2012 at 5:23 am and is filed under grip hand forearm training for sports, Grip Sport, grip strength, grip strength competition contest, hand strength, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson